Monday, 5 October 2020

 9. Dick'taphone

-If you think Kev's Courtin' Song ruined the dating scene, imagine the effect this had on Telecom's 013 operators?
+If you think Kev's Courtin' Song ruined the dating scene, imagine the effect this had on Telecom's 013 service?
 The track that launched a thousand nuisance calls is my favourite, and there's a far-fetched claim that Prince Charles was into it too.
 Imagine the chaos when this album was flying high in the charts and every second listener thought they'd be the first to ring up and tell the operator to "stick that fucking phone up your fucking arse".
 Then imagine Charlie doing it.
-I wish the tabloids had taped him saying that instead of his disappointing sex chat with Camilla.
+I wish the tabloids had taped him saying that instead of having disappointing sex chat with Camilla.

 Also in massive trouble, anybody with the phone number 477 3104.
 In the interest of science I applied a nine and called it.
 Sadly, in Melbourne at least, it has been subject to the Tommy Tutone rule and disconnected.
 Ironically, Kevin Bloody Wilson's home town of Perth seems to be the only place in Australia where the number still works, allegedly for an A. Agostino.
 We respectfully ask that you do not ring them up and ask to place a call.

+Trouble starts when the unnamed protagonist tries to connect a call to the soon-to-be infamous 477 3104, but is continually thwarted by the Telecom operator's poor hearing.
+Eventually he cracks the sads, and when told "I got the first bit, I just can't get the last", invites her to... well, you know.
 A legend was born, and by all accounts it was regularly aired at maximum volume in the most inappropriate places.
 Like one night at Flagstaff Station in the late 80s, where the staff thought it safe to blast the song through the station PA after the last train departed, only to be confronted by a pair of ashen-faced cleaners who had never heard such filth in all their lives.

 10. Hey Santa Claus

-And if you thought Telecom operators had it bad, imagine how shopping centre Santas went after people heard this?
+If you thought Telecom operators had it bad, imagine how shopping centre Santas went after people heard this?
 The air would have been turning blue at Westfields across Australia as men of all ages yelled "hey Santa Claus you cunt, where's me fuckin' bike?" in the presence of bewildered children and horrified parents.

 In the finest tradition of "I'm normal but my kids are weird", this opens with reminiscences of the simple Christmases of the narrator's youth.
 They couldn't afford tinsel for their Christmas tree so they'd just wheel old grandad in and "make the old cunt sneeze".
 That takes up the first 50 seconds, with no indication of the total chaos to follow.
 Then he overhears his own kids unwrapping presents and we're off the races.